 Both monocrystalline and polycrystalline solar panels have cells made of silicon wafers.
 To build a monocrystalline or polycrystalline panel, wafers are assembled into rows and columns to form a rectangle, covered with a glass sheet, and framed together.

 While both of these types of solar panels have cells made from silicon, monocrystalline and polycrystalline panels vary in the composition of the silicon itself.
-Monocrystalline solar cells are cut from a single, pure crystal of silicon.
-Alternatively, polycrystalline solar cells are composed of fragments of silicon crystals that are melted together in a mold before being cut into wafers.
+Monocrystalline solar cells are cut from a single crystal of silicon.
+Alternatively, polycrystalline solar cells are composed of fragments of silicon crystals that are melted together in a mold before being transformed into ingots and cut into wafers.

 What are thin-film solar panels made out of?